sychonet/gitrelease/README.md

-# SynRelease
+# GitRelease
-Automate process to generate release note for Synduit projects.
+Automate process to generate release note for git projects.

 ## Overview
-In Synduit projects while writing release notes for a new tag following steps are used:
+In git projects generally while writing release notes for a new tag following steps are used:

 * Title for the release is `Releasing <tag>`
 * Description consists of a list of pull/merge requests merged between previous release and current tag.